semajzandrews/semajzandrews/README.md

 - [🎮 Disaster – Global Game Jam](https://v3.globalgamejam.org/2015/games/disaster) – Creator credit for the Global Game Jam 2015 game "Disaster".

 🔹 **Private Work**
-- [🌿 RollUpLife Cannabis Delivery App](https://github.com/yourusername/rolluplife) – An iOS app for legal cannabis delivery in New Jersey.
-(Code cannot be shared due to client confidentiality.)
+- [🩺 StationMD (Private Work)](https://github.com/yourusername/stationmd) – Key contributions to StationMD's Progressive Web App, iOS, and Android applications.
+This includes managing and updating databases, conducting accessibility testing, and developing QR code generation tools to assist patients with meeting entry.
+(Code cannot be shared due to client agreements, but a project link may be added in the future.)
-- [🩺 StationMD (Private Work)](https://github.com/yourusername/stationmd) – Contributions to a Progressive Web App, iOS, and Android apps for StationMD, including database management, accessibility testing, and QR code generation.
-(Can't share code but may add a project link in the future.)
+- [🍁 RollUpLife (Private Work)](https://github.com/yourusername/rolluplife) – Lead development efforts for RollUpLife’s comprehensive mobile app ecosystem for legal cannabis delivery in New Jersey.
+The project involves multiple applications for customers, drivers, and dispensaries, covering a wide range of features, including user experience, real-time tracking, order management, and seamless integration across platforms.
+(Code cannot be shared due to client agreements, but a project link may be added in the future.)
 ---

 ## 📫 **Let's Connect!**